 Buying a REO or foreclosure in Edmond

-REO is short for Real Estate Owned.
-These are homes that have completed the foreclosure process and are presently owned by the bank or mortgage company.
-This differs from a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-The buyer must also be able to pay with cash in hand.
-To top everything off, you'll receive the property one-hundred percent as is.
-That possibly will consist of standing liens and even current residents that may require expulsion.
+REO's or Real Estate Owned are homes which have completed the foreclosure process which the bank or mortage company now possesses.
+This is unlike a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+You must also be able to pay with cash in hand.
+Finally, you'll accept the property totally as is.
+That may include current liens and even current residents that may require eviction.

-A REO, on the contrary, is a more tidy and attractive deal.
+A REO, by contrast, is a much neater and attractive deal.
 The REO property did not find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will take care of the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from typical disclosure requirements.
-In California, for example, banks are exempt from giving a Transfer Disclosure Statement, a document that normally requires sellers to disclose any defects of which they are informed.
+The lender now owns it.
+The lender will deal with the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from normal disclosure requirements.
+In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to reveal any defects they are aware of.

-It's frequently assumed that any REO must be a good deal and an possibility for easy money.
-This just isn't true.
-You have to be prudent about buying a REO if your intent is make a profit.
-While it's true that the bank is typically anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
-When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
-However there are also many REO's that are not good buys and may not be money makers.
+It is frequently assumed that any REO must be a bargain and an opportunity for easy money.
+This isn't always true.
+You have to be cautious about buying a REO if your intent is to make money off of it.
+While it's true that the bank is typically anxious to sell it soon, they are also strongly motivated to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+The bargains with money making potential exist, and many people do very well flipping foreclosures.
+Still there are also many REO's that are not good buys and may lose money.

-Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
-Since banks typically sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for taking offers.
+Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to respond with a counter offer.
-Then it will be your decision whether to accept their counter, or offer a counter to the counter offer.
-Understand, you'll be working with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
-It's not uncommon for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+After you've submitted your offer, you can expect the bank to make a counter offer.
+From there it will be up to you to decide whether to accept their counter, or submit another counter offer.
+Understand, you'll be dealing with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.